Subspace decomposition with defect diffusion coefficient: Introduction

+A separate line of work concerns functional stochastic methods including intrusive stochastic Galerkin and spectral stochastic finite element discretizations.
+These formulations produce one large coupled system involving both spatial and stochastic degrees of freedom and have motivated mean-based and block preconditioners \cite{MR2491431, MR2486837}, Kronecker-structured and truncation preconditioners \cite{MR2740635, MR2639600, MR4331976}, and stochastic domain decomposition methods \cite{MR3129536, MR3242991}.
+Although these methods also reuse deterministic operator information, their algebraic setting differs from the sequence of independent realization-wise systems considered in this work.

+In contrast to these existing approaches where randomness is typically represented through global random fields or low-dimensional parameterizations, this study is motivated by composite materials with a periodic (or engineered) microstructure where manufacturing damage or impurities introduce rare, highly localized defects.
+In such materials, most periodic cells coincide with a fixed background configuration, while only a small subset contains defects at weakly randomized locations (see Figure \ref{coef_patterns} for a two-dimensional illustration).
+These weakly random defect models are widely studied in stochastic homogenization and related multiscale numerical methods \cite{MR2864078, MR3479886, MR3341127, MR4941773, MR4378546, MR2818410}.
+In particular, we consider coefficients of the form

-where $A_\varepsilon$ represents a periodic background coefficient, $B_\varepsilon$ describes the localized defect contribution, and $b_{p,\varepsilon}$ is a random indicator function encoding the presence or absence of defects on the periodic cells with a given probability $p$.
-We leave the rigorous definitions to Section \ref{sec:2}.
-The resulting randomness is therefore highly localized and combinatorial in nature, rather than being described by a global random field with long-range correlations.
-Importantly, while the fine mesh resolves the localized inclusions, the coarse mesh does not, and interior coarse-scale patches differ only through the local defect configurations they contain.
-In this regime, the number of distinct local configurations is small and does not grow with the number of samples, which allows us to construct patch-local preconditioner blocks once for a finite dictionary of defect patterns and then reuse them algebraically to construct all patches and realizations at a minimal cost.
-This directly supports an efficient approximation of the additive Schwarz preconditioners for elliptic problems, since their local patch solves depend only on the coefficient restricted to each patch.
+where $A_\varepsilon$ denotes the periodic background coefficient, $B_\varepsilon$ the localized defect contribution, and $b_{p,\varepsilon}$ is a random indicator function encoding the presence or absence of defects on the periodic cells with a given probability $p$.
+The precise mathematical definition is deferred to Section \ref{sec:2}.
+This local defect structure has an important consequence for the multiscale discretization.
+While the fine mesh resolves individual defects, the coarse mesh does not, so that interior coarse scale patches differ only through the local defect patterns they contain.
+Consequently, the number of distinct local defect configurations that may occur on an interior patch remains finite and independent of the total number of Monte Carlo realizations.
+This finite set of admissible configurations forms the key structural property exploited in the present work.